-&lt;sup>‡ Vermont Department of Health
+Vermont Department of Health

-Risk Category Definition of Risk Category Recommended Response State Response Local Response Low Prior 10 Years: Human or veterinary cases of EEE or EEE virus detected in mosquitoes OR Current Year: EEE virus detected in birdbiting mosquitoes at a single trapping site, and No human or veterinary cases State agencies/town officials: Focus public education efforts on risk potential, personal protection, and source reduction to at-risk communities If indicated by entomologic data, use larvicides to target vector species; consider source reduction techniques If EEE virus detection(s) in current year, consider adulticiding based on current regional epidemiology and surveillance efforts Consider supplemental trapping and testing of mosquitoes near EEE virus detection(s) Previous category response AND: Distribute prevention messages to the public in at- risk communities: VAAFM Animal Health creates animal health messages and VDH creates human health messages VAAFM continues adult mosquito surveillance; considers expansion of mosquito surveillance as needed Previous category response AND: Town officials in targeted communities disseminate educational messages Town/local mosquito control district continues larval surveillance and control; increase source reduction if needed; continue existing adulticiding program; consider applying adulticide around area of EEE-positive trap site if location is close to population center
+Risk Category Definition of Risk Category Recommended Response State Response Local Response Low Prior 10 Years: Human or veterinary cases of EEE or EEE virus detected in mosquitoes OR Current Year: EEE virus detected in birdbiting mosquitoes at a single trapping site, and No human or veterinary cases State agencies/town officials: Focus public education efforts on risk potential, personal protection, and source reduction to at-risk communities If indicated by entomologic data, use larvicides to target vector species; consider source reduction techniques Consider supplemental trapping and testing of mosquitoes near EEE virus detection(s) Previous category response AND: Distribute prevention messages to the public in at- risk communities: VAAFM Animal Health creates animal health messages and VDH creates human health messages VAAFM continues adult mosquito surveillance; considers expansion of mosquito surveillance, as needed Previous category response AND: Town officials in targeted communities disseminate educational messages Town/local mosquito control district continues larval surveillance and control; increase source reduction if needed; continue any existing adulticiding program

-For the purposes of this risk assessment, at-risk communities include the area within 5 miles of a location where EEE virus activity was detected.
+&lt;sup>§ For the purposes of this risk assessment, at-risk communities include the area within 5 miles of a location where EEE virus activity was detected.
 Because the risk may not be limited to a 5-mile radius, the area between 5 and 10 miles from the location of the EEE activity will be designated as an "area of concern."
 Areas designated to be at-risk or of concern may be modified if geography would likely mitigate the risk (e.g., Green Mountains).